So how do you stack up?

 In this list we’ve compiled 29 things every man should know how to do (but in many cases, doesn’t).

-#2.
-Know one band to the best of your ability.
+#28.
+Know everything there is to know about…at least one band.
 One friend of mine knows EVERYTHING about the Red Hot Chili Peppers while another can argue convincingly why Metallica fell apart after “Load.”
 It doesn’t matter which band – just pick one and become the “go to” resource for your buddies.

 - liars gladly change the subject (while innocent people will argue their innocence)